TheAlgorithms/algorithms-keeper/README.md

 ***NOTE: These checks will be skipped if the pull request is in draft mode and if the pull request is invalid.***

 ### Commands
-Some of the actions of the bot can be triggered using commands:
+Some actions of the bot can be triggered using commands:
 - `@algorithms-keeper review` to trigger the checks for only added pull request files.
 - `@algorithms-keeper review-all` to trigger the checks for all the pull request files, including the modified files.
 As we cannot post review comments on lines not part of the diff, this command only modify the labels accordingly.